Why Use Distilled Water?

 Distilled Water for Neti Pots

 Neti Pots have been used for hundreds of years.
 They are designed to cleanse the sinuses and have become more popular among those who suffer from sinus infections and seasonal allergies.
+Did you know that that tap water can contain brain eating amoebas and has caused legionnaires disease in some people?
 Distilled water is an excellent choice for neti pots for nasal irrigation as it is the cleanest water available.
-Why introduce possible contaminants into your sinuses with tap water?
+Why introduce possible viruses. parasites or bacteria into your sinuses with tap water?
 You may think your water is clean, but a lot of tap water has 300 to 400 total dissolved solids present.
 No one really knows exactly what is in their water.

 Distilled Water for Humidors